|Production Still, GLUE, Oisin Byrne and Gary Farrelly, 2014.|

 |(Above) Gary Farrelly and Oisin Byrne, [detail] Øy Paviljong (2013), performance and photographic print.|

-Gary Farrelly** is participating in a mail art collaboration with Dallas curator Wanda Dye and Texan artist 's Michael Corris, John Pomara and Sam Schonzeit.
-The project which is called Going Postal will see the artists dispatch artworks without envelope via the standard postal system.
+I am participating in a mail art** collaboration with Dallas curator Wanda Dye and Texan artists Michael Corris, John Pomara and Sam Schonzeit.
+The project which is called Going Postal will see each of the artists dispatch artworks without envelope via the standard postal system.
 Wanda Dye is the receiving hand and is documenting and categorizing each arrival.
 The collaboration will culminate in an exhibition of the works entitled Going Postal at Dallas's RE Gallery this coming August.

 November 9 - December 8, 2012

 110 North Akard Street/ Dallas, Texas 75210/ (214) 803-9575

 Friday, November 9, 7 - 10pm

 Wednesday through Saturday, 12 - 5pm